GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Introduction

-This challenge is about up the short-term Service Level Objectives (SLOs) for the app in Cloud Monitoring Suite.
-SLOs help you define and track the performance targets for your service, ensuring a positive user experience.
+This challenge is about setting up **Achievable** Service Level Objectives (SLOs) for the app in Cloud Monitoring Suite.
+These are targets you expect to meet in 1-2 months after making a few improvements to the app.

 #### Description